 15. Speed and inventory issues are the top reasons customers are likely to avoid BOPIS fulfillment

 Since convenience is a leading driver of consumer preference for BOPIS, it isn’t a surprise that having to wait in line when picking up items is the top turnoff for customers when picking up their orders (36%).
 Other common turnoffs include items not being ready when customers show up (25%) and generally poor customer service within the BOPIS process (15%).

 There’s no doubt about it—dynamic, fast, and well-stocked BOPIS operations are what consumers expect from retailers.

-Click-and-collect services is a fulfillment option that will allow you to blur the lines between your online storefront and brick-and-mortar store.
-It is a trend that is here to stay, and implementing it the right way will help increase foot traffic in-store and increase sales.
+Click-and-collect is a fulfillment option allowing you to blur the lines between your online storefront and brick-and-mortar store.
+It is a trend that is here to stay, and implementing it the right way will help increase foot traffic in-store and sales.

-With more retailers including it as an offering, make sure that your retail business doesn’t get left behind.
+With more retailers including it as an offering, ensure your retail business doesn’t get left behind.
 Solutions like Shopify and Square provide features that allow you for online and in-store order management, plus options for click and collect.